PoisotLab/ms_metaweb_transfer/manuscript.md

 question.
 The purpose of SVD is to remove the noise, expressed at high dimensions, and to focus on the signal, expressed at low dimension.
-In datasets with a clear signal/noise demarcation, the scree plot of $\mathbf{\Sigma}$ can show a sharp drop at the rank where noise starts.
-Alternatively, REF showed that the profile likelihood (assuming a known distribution of $\mathbf{\Sigma}$, or a normal distribution otherwise) peaks at the rank maximizing the signal-to-noise ratio.
+In datasets with a clear signal/noise demarcation, the scree plot of $\mathbf{\Sigma}$ can show a sharp drop at the rank where noise starts [@Zhu2006AutDim].
 Because the European metaweb is almost entirely known, the amount of noise is low; this is reflected in @fig:scree (left), where the scree plot shows no important drop, and in @fig:scree (right) where the proportion of variance explained increases smoothly at higher dimensions.
 For this reason, we default back to an arbitrary threshold that explains 60% of the variance in the underlying data, corresponding to 12 dimensions.

 ![Left: representation of the screeplot of the eigenvalues from the t-SVD on the European metaweb.
 The screeplot shows no obvious drop in the eigenvalues that